sabhyamittal/ds_test/notes.md

  ```
  </details>

+### DELETION

+## AUGMENTING DATA STRUCTURES

+### DYNAMIC ORDER STATISTICS

+### HOW TO AUGMENT A DATA STRUCTURE

+### INTERVAL TREES

+# ADVANCED DESIGN AND ANALYSIS TECHNIQUES

 ## DYNAMIC PROGRAMMING

 storing intermediate results and using it for solving further sub problems.ex: fibonacci series.

+### ROD CUTTING

- ROD CUTTING:Given a rod of length n inches and an array of prices that contains prices of all pieces of size smaller than n.
+Given a rod of length n inches and an array of prices that contains prices of all pieces of size smaller than n.
 Determine the maximum value obtainable by cutting up the rod and selling the pieces

 ### CODE IN C
   <details>
 <summary>Answer</summary>